Taking Sick Leave

 Most employees wear their attendance record like a badge of honour.
 It symbolizes their work ethic and loyalty to their employer.
 When ill, it is not uncommon to see many opt to come into the office.
 This, despite receiving government protected sick leave or employer sponsored disability benefits.
 While many employees do this out of dedication, some in this predicament fear penalties or losing their job.

 Under our laws, nothing could be farther from the truth.

 Protected Sick Leave

 The Government of Ontario recently introduced changes that substantially improved sick leave provisions specifically for Personal Emergency Leave (PEL).
-Commencing January 1, 2018, all employees have the right to take up to 10 unpaid days off for PEL.
-In addition, if you have worked for at least 1 week with the same employer then you get paid for 2 of those 10 days.
+On January 1, 2018, all employees could take upto 10 unpaid days off for PEL.
+This legislation was replealed in November 2018 and replaced by 8 unpaid emergency leave days annually, 3 for personal illness, 3 for family responsibilities and 2 for personal bereavement.

 Your job is fully protected when you take PEL.
 This means your employer cannot terminate your employment just because you are sick.
 More importantly, the Government recognizes medical information as sacrosanct and of utmost privacy.
 The new legislation prevents your employer from demanding a sick note from your physician.

 Our employment laws were also amended to recognize employees as integral family members, sometimes called upon to provide care for critically ill or dying relatives.
 Our Family Medical Leave (FML) allows you up to 27 weeks off per year to do just that.
 Almost all employees are eligible for this leave, regardless of your length of service or status as full-time or part-time.